Suicide by hanging: Prevalence

-The aim of drop hanging, which is also frequently used in executions, is to break the neck.
-Participants fall vertically with a rope attached to their neck, which when taut applies a force sufficient to break the spinal cord, causing death.
-The length of the drop, usually between 1.56 and 2.75 metres long, is calculated such that it is short enough to allow a less painful death, but long enough to avoid leaving the person handicapped and alive.
-This form of suicide is much rarer than suspension hanging and is likely to be less painful.

 Related elements

-The majority of deaths by hanging in the UK and US are suicides, although there are some cases involving erotic asphyxiation.
 Homicides may be disguised as a hanging suicide.
 Features that suggest that the death is a homicide include the ligature marks being under the larynx, scratch marks on the ligature, and the presence of significant injury on the skin of the neck.

 Cultural aspects

 Historically, countries that have had a recent history of using hanging as a method of capital punishment tend to have a low rate of hanging suicides, which may be because such suicides were regarded as shameful, according to Farmer and Rodhe.
 Hanging, with its connection to justice and injustice, is what the Department of Health and Aged Care of Australia calls a "particularly confronting display of resistance, defiance, individual control and accusatory blame"; it is "a rebuke and statement of uncaring relations, unmet needs, personal anguish, and emotional payback".
 A 2010 study by the British Journal of Psychiatry that investigated the motivations of people who had made a near-fatal suicide attempt found that those who had attempted a hanging considered it a painless, quick, simple, and clean method, while those who had opted for a different method held an opposing view.